imgix/js-core/README.md

 ## Usage

-Depending on your module system, using imgix-core-js is done a few different ways.
+Depending on your module system, using @imgix/js-core is done a few different ways.
 The most common entry point will be the `ImgixClient` class.
-Whenever you provide data to imgix-core-js, make sure it is not already URL-encoded, as the library handles proper encoding internally.
+Whenever you provide data to `ImgixClient`, make sure it is not already URL-encoded, as the library handles proper encoding internally.

 ### CommonJS